ke2hni/dvswitch-fixes/README.md

 Gateway INI files containing obsolete or unsupported settings
 ```

 Each repair was tested incrementally on the live node before being marked working.
-The seven installed files in this repository are the **core functional repair set**; the P25 source patch should be published alongside them for review and rebuilding.
+The seven installed files in this repository are the **core functional repair set**.
 Responsive-layout and dark-mode projects are intentionally maintained separately.

 > [!IMPORTANT]
 > These files are not a universal blind-replacement package.
 Read the compatibility and installation notes for each file.
 Always create backups first.